Chart Color Schemes

 Lake Heights's population is slightly younger than the national pattern

-The median age in Lake Heights is 36 years, which is significantly below Rest of NSW's average of 43 years, and somewhat younger than Australia's average of 38 years.
-The 25-34 age group has a strong representation at 15.6% compared to Rest of NSW, while the 65-74 cohort is less prevalent at 8.3%.
-According to data from the post-2021 Census, the 25-34 age group has grown from 14.5% to 15.6% of the population.
-Conversely, the 55-64 cohort has declined from 10.6% to 9.9%.
-Population forecasts for the year 2041 indicate substantial demographic changes in Lake Heights.
-Leading this shift, the 25-34 age group is expected to grow by 29%, reaching a population of 847 from its current 658.
-Conversely, the 65-74 and 15-24 cohorts are forecasted to experience population declines.
+The median age in Lake Heights is 36 years, which is significantly lower than Rest of NSW's average of 43 years and somewhat younger than Australia's median age of 38 years.
+The 25-34 age group constitutes 15.6% of Lake Heights' population, compared to the Rest of NSW figure, while the 65-74 cohort makes up 8.3%.
+According to post-2021 Census data, the 25-34 age group has increased from 14.5% to 15.6%, and the 55-64 cohort has decreased from 10.6% to 9.9%.
+Population forecasts for 2041 indicate substantial demographic changes in Lake Heights, with the 25-34 age group expected to grow by 29% (188 people), reaching 845 from 656.
+Conversely, the 65-74 and 15-24 cohorts are projected to experience population declines.